 An apprenticeship is a great way for people to gain hands on experience and learn while already having a job.

-In this short video our General Manager, Adrian Barratt, explains what an Apprenticeship is, how they work and how the scheme can be of great benefit to learners and employers.
+In this short video our Programme Manager, Adrian Barratt, explains what an Apprenticeship is, how they work and how the scheme can be of great benefit to learners and employers.

 To see the various programmes that we offer, click the button below: